docker/docs/content/desktop/hardened-desktop/enhanced-container-isolation/config.md

 such access could allow them to perform supply chain attacks (e.g., build and push malicious images into the organization's repositories) or similar.

-However, some legitimate use-cases require containers to have access to the Docker Engine socket.
-For example, the popular [TestContainers](https://testcontainers.com/) framework sometimes bind-mounts the Docker Engine socket into containers to manage them, perform post-test cleanup, etc.
+However, some legitimate use cases require containers to have access to the Docker Engine socket.
+For example, the popular [TestContainers](https://testcontainers.com/) framework sometimes bind-mounts the Docker Engine socket into containers to manage them or perform post-test cleanup.

 Starting with Docker Desktop 4.27, admins can optionally configure ECI to allow bind mounting the Docker Engine socket into containers, but in a controlled way.